-Rahman Lowe Solicitors regularly advise employees and senior executives on compromise agreements and we have a track record of success in negotiating favourable terms for our clients.
-Our employment lawyers have significant experience of advising on and negotiating straightforward agreements to the more complex and high value settlements, which include bonuses, share options and long term incentive plans.
+Rahman Lowe Solicitors regularly advise employees and senior executives on settlement agreements (previously known as 'compromise agreements') and we have a track record of success in negotiating favourable settlement agreement terms for our clients.
+Our employment lawyers have significant experience of advising on complex and high value settlements, which include bonuses, share options and long term incentive plans.

-What are compromise agreements?
+What are settlement agreements?

-Compromise agreements are normally used by employers as a means of settling work related disputes.
+Settlement agreements are normally used by employers as a means of settling work related disputes.

-A compromise agreement is essentially a formal, legally binding agreement made between an employer and employee (or ex-employee) in which, the employee agrees not to pursue particular claims in relation to his or her employment or its termination, in return for a financial settlement.
+A settlement agreement is essentially a formal, legally binding agreement made between an employer and employee (or ex-employee) in which, the employee agrees not to pursue particular claims in relation to his or her employment or its termination, in return for a financial settlement.